by Tom Allen

 Adopting a centralized approach to monitoring, tracking and reporting synergies is most likely to ensure an acquirer stays on task across an integration project.
 The metrics for synergy tracking should be pinned to the synergy estimates outlined in a specific business case (a business case will have set out a specific quantifiable synergy goal so it should be possible to benchmark financial progress against this).

 The deal life-cycle does not end when a deal closes.
 Rather, this is when the hard work begins in earnest.
-For a deal to yield the intended results, a methodical approach to capturing synergies and creating value should be adopted – this involves estimating synergies, prioritizing value-drivers, developing synergy specific business cases and supporting project plans and effective execution.
-Taking these steps will help to maximize the chance of synergies being captured and an M&A campaign being successful.
+For a deal to yield the intended results, a methodical approach to capturing synergies and creating value should be adopted – this involves estimating synergies, prioritizing value-drivers, developing synergy-specific business cases and supporting project plans and effective execution.
+Taking these steps, which can be facilitated by deal management software, will help to maximize the chance of synergies being captured and an M&A campaign being successful.